Mozambique

 A ruined facade in the capital Maputo.

-A brief glance at some of the street signs in Maputo betrays some of
+A brief glance at some of the street signs in Maputo betrays some of the communist heritage of Mozambique.

 A funky art deco church in Maputo